wouter-swierstra/xmonad/README.md

 commands to generate somewhat palatable Haskell code.
 Several QuickCheck properties have alread been proven in the Properties.v file.

-The necessary shell scripts and patches are all in the scripts/ directory.
+The necessary shell scripts and patches are all in the scripts/directory.

-Author:

-	Wouter Swierstra